kedacore/keda-docs/content/docs/2.4/scalers/selenium-grid-scaler.md

 **Parameter list:**

-- `url` is graphql url of your selenium grid.
-Refer to the selenium grid's documentation [here](https://www.selenium.dev/documentation/en/grid/grid_4/graphql_support/) to for more info.
+- `url` is graphql url of your Selenium Grid.
+Refer to the Selenium Grid's documentation [here](https://www.selenium.dev/documentation/en/grid/grid_4/graphql_support/) to for more info.
 - `browserName` is the name of browser that usually gets passed in the browser capability.
+Refer to the Selenium Grid's documentation [here](https://www.selenium.dev/documentation/en/getting_started_with_webdriver/browsers/)

 ### Example